Delors/DJ/Readme.md

 ## Usage

 Reads in a (case) specific dictionary and generates an output dictionary by processing each input entry according to some well defined operations.
-Additionally, this tool can also be used to "just" analyze existing dictionaries to filter entries.
+Additionally, DJ can also be used to _just_ analyze existing dictionaries to filter entries.

 ### Basic Usage